-When 401(k) participants begin taking loans, cash outs and withdrawals from their plans, their retirement security is damaged or depleted.
-The Defined Contribution Institutional Investment Association reported this in August 2011 in a report titled "Leakage and the Impact on Retirement."
-This plan leakage lowers the likelihood that participants with low wages will be able to replenish their retirement incomes after 31 to 40 years of plan eligibility.
-In definition, successful income replacement is placing 80% of income in retirement while taking Social Security into consideration.
+When 401(k) participants begin taking loans, cash outs and withdrawals from their plans, their retirement security can be damaged or depleted.
+The Defined Contribution Institutional Investment Association reported this in a report titled "Leakage and the Impact on Retirement."
+Plan leakage lowers the likelihood that participants with low wages will be able to replenish retirement income after many years of plan eligibility.

 - Encourage rollovers by offering online options.